aungmoe32/managex/README.md

 -   Laravel Herd - Local development environment
 -   DBngin - Database management
 -   Postman - API testing

+## 🏗️ Technical Implementation

+For developers who want to understand the technical details of how ManageX is built, we provide a comprehensive implementation guide.
+This document covers:

+-   Architecture overview and design patterns
+-   Database schema and relationships
+-   Authentication implementation details
+-   Content management workflows
+-   API request flow and filtering
+-   Caching strategies
+-   Background processing with queues
+-   Security implementations
+-   Testing strategies
+-   Metrics and monitoring
+-   Deployment considerations

+For the complete technical documentation, see [IMPLEMENTATION.md](./IMPLEMENTATION.md).

 ## 🔌 API Endpoints